Porsche Taycan vs Tesla Model S: rivals comparison

 Both are highly impressive and futuristic; read on to see which you should buy.
 Once you’re done, check out our guide to the fastest saloon cars.

-At the time of writing, Tesla’s website is only showing the models you’ll be able to buy in 2022.
-Next year’s Long Range model starts at just under £84,000, and it’ll be joined by two stunning Plaid models that replace the ‘Performance’ version.
-The standard Plaid model costs £111,000 and it’s a further £20,000 for the Plaid+ model, which has an even better range.
+The Tesla S Long Range starts at just under £84,000 and has been joined by two new Plaid variants.
+The standard Plaid model costs £111,000, before options, and it’s a further £20,000 for the Plaid+ model, which has an even better range.
 Tesla seems to change its pricing regularly, which in turn makes it harder to predict monthly payments if you’re buying these cars on finance deals.

 Powertrain and performance